 Physical Therapy Guide to Pes Anserine Bursitis

 Pes anserine bursitis is a condition that produces pain on the inside of the knee and lower leg.
-It occurs most commonly in young people involved in sports (such as running or swimming the breaststroke), middle-aged women who are overweight, and people aged 50 to 80 years who have osteoarthritis of the knee.
-Up to 75% of people who have osteoarthritis of the knee have symptoms of pes anserine bursitis.
-The condition is also commonly associated with type 2 diabetes; 24% to 34% of patients with type 2 diabetes who report knee pain are found to have pes anserine bursitis.
-However, in some cases no direct cause can be identified.
-Physical therapists treat people with pes anserine bursitis to reduce pain, swelling, stiffness, and weakness, as well as identify and treat the underlying cause of the condition.
+It happens in people with knee osteoarthritis, in middle-aged women who are overweight, and in athletes.
+About 1 in 5 people with knee osteoarthritis also have pes anserine bursitis.
+It’s common in people with type 2 diabetes.
+Of the people with diabetes who have knee pain, about 24% to 34% of them have pes anserine bursitis.
+Physical therapists treat people with pes anserine bursitis by reducing pain, swelling, stiffness, and weakness.
+They also identify and treat the underlying cause of the condition.

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.